Gamua/Starling-Framework/util/field_agent/README.md

     brew install imagemagick

-You also optionally make the script executable, which allows you to call it directly (without passing it to Ruby).
+You can also optionally make the script executable, which will allow you to call it directly (without passing it to Ruby).

     cd /path/to/starling/util/field_agent
     chmod u+x field_agent.rb